 Chomp Candy from Trick-or-Treating

-While the park does not get as decked out as Disneyland at Halloween Time, you’ll find Halloween signs and festive fall decorations scattered around the park.
+While the park does not get as decked out as Disneyland at Halloween Time normally is, you’ll find Halloween signs, cobwebs and festive fall decorations scattered around the park.
 The Halloween festivities are a nice bonus to a day in the park.
 Be sure to check out the many jack-o-lanterns at Shark Encounter so make the heart-pounding Shark Encounter just a little more spooky!

 Mid-fall is a great time to visit SeaWorld.
 The weather is a tad bit cooler and more comfortable, and the summer crowds are gone.
 Soon there will be more celebrations to come.
 Right on the tailfins of Halloween comes SeaWorld’s Christmas Celebration.
-The Christmas Celebration kicks off in the third week of November.
-So if it is too late to visit the Halloween Spectacular, now you know to plan ahead for weekends in October next year or maybe hit the Christmas Celebration in the meantime if you just can’t wait another year.
+The Christmas Celebration kicks off in the mid-November and last until early January.

 Have a question about Halloween Spooktacular at SeaWorld San Diego or any other question about the park?
 Let us know in comments below!